nateKlaux/Naviga.Docs/Solicitor Concierge/configure_available_areas.md

 #### Add your new AA to your billing product

 In this step, you will learn how to add your new **AA** to your existing billing product.
 Your billing products will have been configured by Naviga to include the preconfigured US and Canada postal codes, but you will need to manually add any new **AAs** you create.

+> **Tip**: A billing product is a combination of your divisions (individual publications) and your service types (delivery frequencies).
+Besides adding postal codes, billing products cannot be edited.

 Add an **AA** to a billing product: